 - It may be associated with medial epicondylitis (golfer’s elbow).

-- Cubitus valgus - an increased angle at the elbow.
+- Cubitus valgus which is an increased angle at the elbow

-- Subluxation of the nerve over the medial epicondyle.
+- Subluxation (partial dislocation) of the nerve over the medial epicondyle